How to Start a Diesel Truck in Cold Weather: Top Tips

 The intake heater method is the quickest and does not give off smoke.
 Residing in the intake manifold, the intake heater heats the air that is sucked into the cylinders.
 Like glow plugs, it is powered by the truck battery.
 Turn the key in the ignition and wait for the glow plugs to warm, then start the engine.
 The intake heater will do its work, warming the air going into the combustion chamber so that the engine temperature rises faster.

-Tips to Avoid Trouble Starting Your Diesel Truck in the Cold
+Tips to Avoid Trouble Starting Diesel Engine in Cold Weather

-As with any other vehicle, proper maintenance and trip planning will help minimize trouble starting your diesel truck.
+As with any other vehicle, proper maintenance and trip planning will help minimize trouble when you start your diesel truck in cold weather.
 Know your truck and what’s in it, and prepare in advance for long trips in cold temperatures.
 The more preparation work you do before your trip, the sooner it will be to warm up and hit the road.

 - Know what’s in the tank.
 When the diesel truck was parked, was it filled with #1 or #2 diesel fuel or both? #1 is less viscous and has a higher concentration of cetane, making it more volatile and thus, easier to ignite.
 It also tends to contain additives. #2 diesel fuel is more viscous and less volatile, making it more fuel-efficient and better for warmer temperatures.
 Using #1 fuel during the winter may feel like more of a hit to the pocketbook, but may allow your truck to warm up and get on the road faster.